u-boot/u-boot/doc/usage/environment.rst

     see CONFIG_AUTOBOOT_STOP_STR

 ethprime
-    controls which interface is used first.
+    controls which network interface is used first.

 ethact
     controls which interface is currently active.